How gc_play_by_play() and wsc_play_by_play() Work

 - repair only the event-order and strength mistakes that are logically supportable

-- use the HTML report to recover the actual players on the ice
+situationCodefor intended manpower context - use the HTML report to recover listed on-ice player identities

 shift_chart()later when you need shift timing rather than event-level player identity